April 1, 2025

 While we've been using many web technologies (i.e. WebAudio for audio playback and WebGL for compositing and realtime effects), recent enhancements in WebAssembly and the availability of the new WebCodecs API unlocked the remaining pieces.

 The key user experience change you'll notice is that we don't download anything to your computer: everything streams from the cloud.
-But we also made Descript a lot faster and unlocked some new features you’ll see in the coming months.
+But we also made Descript's speed and performance significantly better, with lag-free editing and faster processing times, plus we've unlocked some new features you'll see in the coming months.

 We did three things to make this happen: